 Cartridge filters and DE filters are very similar in terms of their mechanics.
 But, a cartridge filter doesn’t use DE.

-But, before you can start filtering again, you have to add DE to the filter again by pouring some into the skimmer’s mouth.
+But, before you can start filtering again, you must add DE to the filter by pouring some into the skimmer’s mouth.
 Doing so is a bit of a messy job, and it is inadvisable to inhale DE.
 You may even want to wear gloves to avoid irritating your hands.

 Again, cartridge filters also get dirty and need to be cleaned.
 You need to wash them by opening the tank.
 But, you don’t need to mess around with the chalky white mess that is DE.